josswe26/pura-vida-spa/README.md

 ## 1. User Experience (UX)

 ### 1.1.
+Project Goals

+* The website should have a calming and relaxing design, appealing to the customers.

+* Present the treatments offered and information about them in order to attract more customers.

+* Provide the customer with useful information tha can facilitate future interaction with the business.

+* Offer the customers the opportunity to book a treatment once they have decided to visit the business.

+### 1.2.
 User Stories

-* As a business owner, I want the website to have a calming design, appealing to the customers.

-* As a business owner, I want to present the treatments offered to attract more customers.

-* As a business owner, I want customers to be able to book a treatment once they have decided to visit us.

 * As a customer, I want to be able to navigate the website intuitively and learn more about the business and treatments being offered.